-On April 3, 2013, the Company announced results of its 2012 exploration.
-A three dimensional induced polarization (3D IP) and magnetic geophysical survey covered the Silverboss Shaft and Horse Trail prospects.
+On April 3, 2013, the Company announced completion of a three dimensional induced polarization (3D IP) and magnetic geophysical survey over the Silverboss Shaft and Horse Trail prospects.
 At the Silverboss Shaft prospect, the 3DIP survey has produced a clear and positive response of 9 to over 13 milliseconds chargeability that extends to over 250 metres below surface.
 This positive response extends north and eastward, forming another zone approximately 350 metres by 400 metres in dimension that remains open in extent.
 These encouraging geophysical targets are overlain at surface with soil and rock samples containing positive values of copper and gold and are thought to be ready for drill testing.